Quick Introduction to HTML

 Images

-<img>.
-The image itself is contained in a
+The image itself is usually in a separate file, usually a PNG, GIF

 <img src="URL-to-imagefile"